 - Will come with a remote

 The design looks refined from the previous iteration of the design, a little more in fitting with some of the Google hardware design we've seen more recently.
 We're expecting it to come in pink, white and black colours based on leaked marketing video.
+It's said that it will be powered by Amlogic S905X2 hardware, common in Android TV devices.

 - Will run Android TV/Google TV